 Not many devices can lift the user to a fully upright position.
 And walking aids like leg braces can only be used with canes or walkers, which means the user’s hands are occupied; holding the cane or walker.
 Typical house and work environments are not set up for paraplegic people.
 The Tek RMD holds the user in an upright position while leaving his hands free.
 This allows the user to perform daily tasks such as cooking, washing dishes, ironing, etc.

 Dimensions and Weight

 The company claims that the Tek Robotic Mobilization Device is the world’s smallest motorized standing movement device.
 Navigating through typical home and office environments means you might need to pass through narrow spaces, which is not quite possible with a wheelchair of an average width of 60 cm.
 The Tek RMD is only 16.3″ wide and 29.5″ long (42 cm X 75 cm) and weighs 242.5 lbs (110 kg) – it covers only one third of the space of a small wheelchair.

 Matia Robotics’ website states that the device is a patented, CE Marked, and FDA 510(k) cleared technology.
-As of this writing, Numotion is the exclusive distributor for the product in the US, and the price mentioned on their website is 24,999 USD.
+As of this writing, Numotion is the exclusive distributor for the product in the US, and the price mentioned on their website is $20,495 plus applicable taxes.
 The company has distributors in the UK, Ireland and Australia too.

 Bill Winchester, the first American to test out the TEK RMD, aptly puts it: